rock-core/autoproj/README.txt

 What is Rubotics
 ----------------
 The goal of this project is to ease the pain of installing robotics-related software.
-Unlike (the ROS project)[http://ros.org], it is not bound to one build system, one VCS and one integration framework.
+Unlike [the ROS project](http://ros.org), it is not bound to one build system, one VCS and one integration framework.
 The philosophy behind rubotics
 is:
  * supports both CMake and autotools, and can be adapted to other tools